Zendesk add followers automatically with triggers or macros

 Expert Verified

-The good news is that Zendesk has a couple of built-in tools that can handle this for you.
+The good news is that Zendesk has a couple of built-in tools that can handle this for you beautifully.
 With a little setup, you can use triggers and macros to automatically add followers to tickets, making sure the right people are looped in every time without any extra clicks.

 This guide will walk you through exactly how to set up Zendesk to add followers automatically with triggers or macros.
 We'll cover both approaches so you can pick the one that fits your team's workflow.
-We’ll also talk about where these native tools fall short and introduce a more powerful, scalable option for teams ready to take their automation up a notch.
+We’ll also talk about how you can complement these native tools with more advanced, scalable options for teams ready to take their automation up a notch in 2026.

 What you’ll need to get started

 Before we jump in, let’s make sure you have a few things squared away.
-The process is pretty simple, but you'll need the right permissions to make these changes.
+The process is pretty simple, and Zendesk makes it easy to manage these settings.

 • A Zendesk account: You'll need to be on a Zendesk Suite or Support plan (Team, Growth, Professional, or Enterprise).